Osha 30 General Industry Vs Construction

 At the end of the day, you have to decide what your goal is.

 If your goal is merely compliance, you are looking for the cheapest, fastest, and most convenient way to get a piece of paper.
-You want a provider that offers a "click-through" online course that doesn't require engagement.
+Still, you want a provider that offers a "click-through" online course that doesn't require engagement.
 This might satisfy a contract requirement for a week, but it won't stop a worker from falling through a floor opening or getting crushed by a trench collapse.

 If your goal is competence, you are looking for a training program that challenges your crew.
 You want a trainer who uses real-world case studies, who asks "what if" questions, and who doesn't just read slides but facilitates discussion.

 OSHA training is not a shield against liability; it is a foundation for a safety culture.
-Still, a certificate in a drawer doesn't prevent accidents—knowledge in the field does.
+Practically speaking, a certificate in a drawer doesn't prevent accidents—knowledge in the field does.
 Choose your course, choose your electives, and most importantly, choose a training method that ensures your workers actually walk off the job site at the end of the shift.